Azure/data-api-builder/docs/design/dab-configure.md

 ### Options

-Some of the supported options:
+Some Example of the options that we currently support:
 - `--config `: Specify the configuration file path.
 - `--runtime.graphql.depth-limit`: Max allowed depth of the nested query.
 - `--data-source.database-type`: Type of database to connect to.
 - `--data-source.options.schema`: Schema path for Cosmos DB for NoSql.
 - `--help`: Display help information about the command.

+**NOTE:** The goal is to make all the properties under the `runtime` and `data-source` section configurable via `configure` command.

 ### Naming Convention